fivestarplugins/fivestarplugins.github.io/plugins/restaurant-reservations/user/fsrm/index.md

 ![Screenshot of the API settings page](/img/{{ page.slug }}/api-key.png)

 This is the key you can input on the Account screen in the app.
 Don’t forget to also input your site URL.
 After you click save, it will automatically link the app to your site.
 You only have to do this once, after which it will remain connected.
 From then on, you no longer need to log in to your WordPress site to manage your bookings!

+## Push Notifications

+The app will send a push notification every time a new booking is made on your site.
+After you save the Account page for the first time, you will receive a request to allow notifications from the app.
+You need to allow this in order to receive the push notifications.

 ## How to Use